-(a) Standards.-
+(a) STANDARDS.-

-- (1) In General.-Each Federal agency that is responsible for the protection of historic property (including archeological property) pursuant to this division or any other law shall ensure that- - (A) all actions taken by employees or contractors of the agency meet professional standards under regulations developed by the Secretary in consultation with the Council, other affected agencies, and the appropriate professional societies of archeology, architecture, conservation, history, landscape architecture, and planning; - (B) agency personnel or contractors responsible for historic property meet qualification standards established by the Office of Personnel Management in consultation with the Secretary and appropriate professional societies of archeology, architecture, con-
+(1) In GENERAL.-Each Federal agency that is responsible for the protection of historic property (including archeological property) pursuant to this division or any other law shall ensure that-

+(A) all actions taken by employees or contractors of the agency meet professional standards under regulations developed by the Secretary in consultation with the Council, other affected agencies, and the appropriate professional societies of archeology, architecture, conservation, history, landscape architecture, and planning;

-102 1 servation, curation, history, landscape architecture, and planning; 2 and 3 (C) records and other data, including data produced by histor- 4 ical research and archeological surveys and excavations, are per- 5 manently maintained in appropriate databases and made available 6 to potential users pursuant to such regulations as the Secretary 7 shall promulgate.
-8 (2) Considerations.-The standards referred to in paragraph 9 (1)(B) shall consider the particular skills and expertise needed for the 10 preservation of historic property and shall be equivalent requirements 11 for the disciplines involved.
-12 (3) REVISION.-The Office of Management and Budget shall revise 13 qualification standards for the disciplines involved.
-14 (b) Guidelines.-To promote the preservation of historic property eligi- 15 ble for listing on the National Register, the Secretary shall, in consultation 16 with the Council, promulgate guidelines to ensure that Federal, State, and 17 tribal historic preservation programs subject to this division include plans 18 to- 19 (1) provide information to the owners of historic property (including 20 architectural, curatorial, and archeological property) with demonstrated 21 or likely research significance, about the need for protection of the his- 22 toric property, and the available means of protection; 23 (2) encourage owners to preserve historic property intact and in 24 place and offer the owners of historic property information on the tax 25 and grant assistance available for the donation of the historic property 26 or of a preservation easement of the historic property; 27 (3) encourage the protection of Native American cultural items 28 (within the meaning of section 2 of the Native American Graves Pro- 29 tection and Repatriation Act (25 U.S.C.
-3001)) and of property of reli- 30 gious or cultural importance to Indian tribes, Native Hawaiian organi- 31 zations, or other Native American groups; and 32 (4) encourage owners that are undertaking archeological excavations 33 to- 34 (A) conduct excavations and analyses that meet standards for 35 federally-sponsored excavations established by the Secretary; 36 (B) donate or lend artifacts of research significance to an ap- 37 propriate research institution; 38 (C) allow access to artifacts for research purposes; and tural item in which an Indian tribe or Native Hawaiian organization may have an interest under subparagraph (B) or (C) of section 3(a)(2) of the Native American Graves Protection and Repatriation Act (25 U.S.C.
+(B) agency personnel or contractors responsible for historic property meet qualification standards established by the Office of Personnel Management in consultation with the Secretary and appropriate professional societies of archeology, architecture, conservation, curation, history, landscape architecture, and planning; and

+(C) records and other data, including data produced by historical research and archeological surveys and excavations, are permanently maintained in appropriate databases and made available to potential users pursuant to such regulations as the Secretary shall promulgate.

+(2) Considerations.-The standards referred to in paragraph (1)(B) shall consider the particular skills and expertise needed for the preservation of historic property and shall be equivalent requirements for the disciplines involved.

+(3) REVISION.-The Office of Management and Budget shall revise qualification standards for the disciplines involved.

+(b) GUIDELINES.-To promote the preservation of historic property eligible for listing on the National Register, the Secretary shall, in consultation with the Council, promulgate guidelines to ensure that Federal, State, and tribal historic preservation programs subject to this division include plans to-

+ject to this division include plans to-

+(1) provide information to the owners of historic property (including architectural, curatorial, and archeological property) with demonstrated or likely research significance, about the need for protection of the historic property, and the available means of protection:

+(2) encourage owners to preserve historic property intact and in place and offer the owners of historic property information on the tax and grant assistance available for the donation of the historic property or of a preservation easement of the historic property;

+(3) encourage the protection of Native American cultural items (within the meaning of section 2 of the Native American Graves Protection and Repatriation Act (25 U.S.C.
+3001)) and of property of religious or cultural importance to Indian tribes, Native Hawaiian organizations, or other Native American groups; and

+(4) encourage owners that are undertaking archeological excavations to-

+- (A) conduct excavations and analyses that meet standards for federally-sponsored excavations established by the Secretary; - (B) donate or lend artifacts of research significance to an appropriate research institution;

+(C) allow access to artifacts for research purposes; and (D) prior to excavating or disposing of a Native American cultural item in which an Indian tribe or Native Hawaiian organization may have an interest under subparagraph (B) or (C) of section 3(a)(2) of the Native American Graves Protection and Repatriation Act (25 U.S.C.
 3002(a)(2)(B), (C)), give notice to and consult with the Indian tribe or Native Hawaiian organization.

-(D) prior to excavating or disposing of a Native American cul-